kodagsourabh/financial-data-extraction-pipeline/README.md

 That’s it—FastAPI will be listening (by default) on `http://localhost:8000`, MinIO on `http://localhost:9000` (console at `:9001`).
 You can now POST invoices to `http://localhost:8000/extract`.

-## 🤝 Contributing

-We welcome contributions to improve this project!
-Please fork the repository, create a feature branch, and submit a pull request for review.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For questions or more information, please contact the project maintainer via email.